charlesneimog/py4pd/docs/python-users.md

 ### <h3 style="text-align:center"> **Utilities** </h3>
 --------------------------------------

-#### <h4 style="text-align:center"> `pd.getstrpointer` </h4>
+#### <h4 style="text-align:center"> `pd.get_str_pointer` </h4>

 When working with audio objects, there are situations where we require global variables or variables that retain their values across different runs.
 For instance, when creating a Python function to generate a sine wave, we may need a global variable for the phase in order to generate a continuous waveform.
 However, using Python Global Variables can be problematic when working with multiple objects, as all functions would modify the phase value, potentially overwriting it unintentionally.
-To address this issue, we introduced the `pd.getobjpointer` function, which returns a unique string representing the pointer of the C object.
+To address this issue, we introduced the `pd.get_obj_pointer` function, which returns a unique string representing the pointer of the C object.
 This string is unique for each object and can be utilized in other contexts to locate and retrieve the desired global variable.

 === "Parameters"